Popular Dog Chews That Could Be Dangerous to Dogs – Fumi Pets

 While ice cubes aren’t really a chew “toy,” many owners offer them to their dogs to gnaw on when it’s hot or their puppy is teething.
 Unfortunately, ice cubes, like bones, antlers, hard nylon chew toys, and other hard chews may cause your dog’s teeth to shatter.
 They may also cause choking in dogs, particularly if your dog’s teeth are broken or missing.
 You don’t have to leap upon a dropped ice cube before your dog gets to it, but giving ice cubes to your dog to chew isn’t a good idea.

-READ: How to Care for a Six-Week-Old Chihuahua - Everything You Need To Know - Fumi Pets
+READ: The Different Coats of a Siberian Husky - Everything You Need To Know - Fumi Pets

 You may have heard that frozen water promotes bloat in dogs, however this is a load of hogwash.
 In dogs, ice water does not produce bloat.